A sharp lower bound for a class of non-local approximations of the total variation: Abstract

 \section{Abstract}

-We study a class of non-local functionals that was introduced by Brezis et al. \cite{BSSY2}, and can be used to characterize functions of bounded variation.
+We study a class of non-local functionals that was introduced by Brezis--Seeger--Van Schaftingen--Yung \cite{BSSY2}, and can be used to characterize functions of bounded variation.
 We give a new lower bound for the liminf of these functionals, involving the three different parts of the total variation, with sharp coefficients.